Cordillera Blanca Research Expedition

 Part 3 – July 2-8: Quilcayhuanca Valley (7 days)

 The research we conduct here will include water quality; soil, vegetation, and insect sampling; and surface deposits on intermediate and high mountain glaciers.
 We will establish a base camp in the Cayesh Valley.
 Most of the terrain is open grasslands, but as we move higher we encounter large areas of surface minerals.
 It is rare to see deposits like this whose heavy metals have not been mined away, but the high altitude of their location has provided some protection.
 Stream water normally has a pH of about 7, but here we are likely to measure a pH as low as 3.

 Our climbing goals in the Quilcayhuanca Valley are Cerro Andavite (5518 m) and Maparaju (5326 m).

-Climbers will make ascents of Pisco (18,871 ft, 5752 m) and Yanapaccha (17,914 ft, 5460 m) and enjoy some of the best views in the Cordillera Real.
+Climbers wil make ascents of and collect samples on Pisco (18,871 ft, 5752 m) and Yanapaccha (17,914 ft, 5460 m) – and enjoy some of the best views in the Cordillera Blanca.
 Research will include water quality; soil, vegetation, and insect sampling; and surface deposits on intermediate and high mountain glaciers.

-th in Huaras and return to Lima on the 13 th, either flying home to the US that night or flying to Cusco the morning of the 14 th for the optional three-day Cuzco, Sacred Valley of the Urubamba, Machu Picchu Extension.
+For-credit students spend the night of the 29th in Huaras and return to Lima on the 30th, either flying home to the US that night or flying to Cuzco the morning of the 31st for the optional three-day Cuzco, Sacred Valley of the Urubamba, Machu Piccu Extension.

 Climbers will make ascents of Urus Este (17,783 ft, 5420 m), Ishinca (18,143 ft, 5530 m), and Tocllaraju (19,790 ft, 6032 m).
 Research will include water quality; soil, vegetation, and insect sampling; and surface deposits on intermediate and high mountain glaciers.